WIDGWU/frontend-development/README.md

 At the current moment of building WID frontend, yarn has a better speed and performance than npm because of which I am using yarn.
 There is a possibility of getting deprecated warning with npm, so please stick with yarn if you are continuing to build this in future.

+## Use of Shadcn components

+Shadcn is used for its customizable UI components built on top of TailwindCSS.
+So, feel free to experiment and find new things.

+## API folder for data integration

+All the files for requesting and connecting to backend are placed inside the `app\api` folder.
+So, please use the same standard.

+## Recharts for graphs